 Upload and organize the files

 Modern data rooms offer a drag and drop feature that allows users to upload documents in bulk without hassle.
-Using this function, you can move the whole hierarchy of folders and files if you have one established on your device already.
+Using this function for your data room setup, you can move the whole hierarchy of folders and files if you have one established on your device already.
 The virtual data room will then index them automatically, and you’ll have a ready to use workspace.

 But if your documents are unstructured, you can organize them in the VDR.
 Create separate folders to group the files.
 For example, you could give your folders the following names: